The most important things cannot be measured. The issues that are most important, long term, cannot be measured in advance.

 DevOps Health Radar

-The DevOps Health Radar is tool to assess the progress of your program in improving the flow of value through Continuous Delivery Pipeline.
-Figure 21 shows the 16 sub-dimensions that programs should assess their maturity on.
-It helps identify in which sub-dimensions are we sitting, crawling, walking, running, or flying, and identify places to improve.
+The DevOps Health Radar is a tool to assess the progress of your program in improving the flow of value through Continuous Delivery Pipeline.
+Figure 18 shows the 16 sub-dimensions that programs should use to assess their maturity.
+It helps to identify the sub-dimensions in which we are sitting, crawling, walking, running, or flying, and identify places to improve.

 Each Agile Team gathers the iteration metrics they’ve agreed to collect.
 This occurs in the quantitative part of the team retrospective.
-Figure 22 illustrates the measures for one team.
+Figure 19 illustrates the chart for the measurements of one team.

 Team PI Performance Report

-During the PI System Demo, the Business Owners, customers, Agile teams, and other key stakeholders rate the actual business value (BV) achieved for each team’s PI Objectives as shown in Figure 23.
+During the PI System Demo, the Business Owners, Customers, Agile teams, and other key stakeholders rate the actual business value (BV) achieved for each team’s PI Objectives as shown in Figure 20.

 Reliable trains should operate in the 80 – 100 percent range; this allows the business and its outside stakeholders to plan effectively.
 Below are some notes about how the report works:

-- The actual total BV does include stretch objectives
+- The actual total BV does include uncommitted objectives

 - The achievement percentage is the actual BV ÷ planned BV

-- A team can achieve greater than 100 percent (as a result of stretch objectives achieved)
+- A team can achieve greater than 100 percent (as a result of uncommitted objectives achieved)

 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.